How to Create a Marketplace: Build a Multi-Vendor Website

 Develop engaging content marketing

 The goal with content is to become an authority on your marketplace’s area of focus.
 To do this, go back to your ICP personas.
-Center your content — social media posts, blog posts, podcast episodes, videos, Reddit responses — around solving their pain points.
+Center your content — social media posts, blog posts, podcast episodes, videos, Reddit responses — around solving your target audience's pain points.

 Optimize for marketplace SEO